jbcodeforce/jbcodeforce.github.io/docs/data/data-topology.md

 Designing a data topology is an iterative process

-1. Group users (or end-points) into communities of interest to determine shared needs
+1. Group **users** (or end-points) into communities of interest to determine shared needs.
-1. Classify and cluster data into zones with shared qualitative characteristics (use, purpose, need) unconstrained by particular technologies or quantitative characteristics
+1. Classify and cluster **data** into zones with shared qualitative characteristics (use, purpose, need) unconstrained by particular technologies or quantitative characteristics.
-1. Map and align communities of interest to data zones
+1. **Map** and align communities of interest to data zones.
-1. Add constraints to further develop the zone map and align with functional and non-functional requirements and capabilities
+1. Add **constraints** to further develop the zone map and align with functional and non-functional requirements and capabilities.
-1. Work backwards in the data pipeline to identify areas of synergy and re-use
+1. Work backwards in the data pipeline to identify areas of synergy and re-use.
-1. Define the flow of data (movement, dependencies) across and within zones in support of the defined constraints
+1. Define the **flow of data** (movement, dependencies) across and within zones in support of the defined constraints.

 ### Keeping an organic data topology

-A data topology is intended to be organic in nature.
-Although a static topology is a choice, an organic data topology promotes the development of disciplines for addressing an enterprise with changing needs and priorities over time
+A data topology is intended to be organic, alive, in nature.
+Although a static topology is a choice, an organic data topology promotes the development of **disciplines** for addressing an enterprise with changing needs and priorities over time.

-* Zones can be regarded as being ephemeral or temporal
+* Zones can be regarded as being ephemeral or temporal.
-* New zones can be added as required
+* New zones can be added as required.
-* A new zone can be added as a diagrammatic placeholder without instantiation
+* A new zone can be added as a diagrammatic placeholder without instantiation.
-* Old zones can be removed or deprecated
+* Old zones can be removed or deprecated.
-* Covers zones that have been expired, sunsetted, retired, archived
+* Covers zones that have been expired, sunsetted, retired, archived.
 * Leaf zones are intended to have independent aging policies, For example:

   * data can be removed after a given period of time (such as removing data from a raw zone after 7 business days)